 - Learn UI Design: This adopts a straightforward approach for teaching the fundamental tools, methods and processes of UI design, at one’s own pace.
 Moreover, one gets access to all the necessary resources and a very supportive online community. (https://learnui.design/)

-- Principles and Practice for Great UI Design: This 5-hour intensive Udemy course will teach one the fundamentals and application of theories of colour, typography, gestalt principles and many more, which are essential for any beginner. (https://www.udemy.com/course/design-rules/)
+- Principles and Practice: This 5-hour intensive Udemy course will teach one the fundamentals and application of theories of colour, typography, gestalt principles and many more, which are essential for any beginner. (https://www.udemy.com/course/design-rules/)

 - Glassdoor Team (2019).
 25 Highest Paying Entry Level Jobs. [online] www.glassdoor.com.
 Available at: https://www.glassdoor.com/blog/highest-paying-entry-level-jobs-19/ [Accessed 15 Aug.
 2021].